ventureful/svelte-go-task/README.md

 Instead of using the data/favorites.ts object, establish a connection to PocketBase.
 Create a table to store and load favorites from there.

+### Senior Full Stack

+Created a working backend using Go and PostgreSQL / MySQL.
+Add setup for the docker deployment.